jarviscanada/jarvis_data_eng_david/springboot/README.md

 2) OrderController<br />
 3) QuoteController<br />
 4) TraderAccountController<br />
-Controllers handle user requests sent in via webservlet.
+Controllers handle user requests inputted through API Endpoints.
+Mapping of each Endpoint API is defined here.
+Within each controller method, typically executes Service layer - if fails will check for what type of exception to throw.

 ### Service Layer
 Consists of:<br />